asmitp06/agentic-python-debugger/README.md

 An AI-powered automated code debugging and refactoring system that uses a multi-agent architecture to identify, fix, and optimize Python code.
 This system leverages Google's Gemini API to provide intelligent code analysis and corrections.

-## 📋 Overview
+## Overview

-The Agentic Python Debugger is a sophisticated debugging framework that orchestrates multiple AI agents to automatically:
+The Agentic Python Debugger is a debugging framework that orchestrates multiple AI agents to automatically:
 - **Execute** code and capture runtime errors, syntax errors, and test failures
 - **Analyze** execution results to identify root causes and pinpoint errors
 - **Fix** identified issues iteratively until the code runs correctly